Krishchal/InterviewProAi---FullStack/README.md

 # Automated Interview System - Full Stack Project

-This is a full-stack web application project for an **Automated Interview System**.
+This is a Final year full-stack web application project for an **Automated Interview System**.
+Which streamline the interview process by Recommending the candidate expertise question, transcribing audio to text and comparision with pre-defined answerset and displaying the report to users
 It comprises three main components:

 1. **Client**: A React.js-based frontend.